 Migration is common for some species like birds so they can access better food and warmth opportunities but that is not the case for our bunny friends.

 Can I feed the wild rabbits in the winter?

 While you may want to feed the wild rabbits in the cold weather – and I know I do, it is never a good idea to feed any wild animals.
 When you feed wild rabbits, you are taking away their natural instincts to get their own food and may result in them depending on you for their food which is not good!

-They are primarily herbivores and eat lots of ground level plants, grasses, tree buds, flowers and leaves so they will spend their time looking for food where they can, so let them do what they do best!
+They eat lots of ground level plants, grasses, tree buds, flowers and leaves so they will spend their time looking for food where they can, so let them do what they do best!

-If it is snowing their food supply may become limited, but they will get a bit more creative by looking at trees and shrubs for some grub.
+If it is snowing their food supply may become limited, but they will get a bit more creative by looking at trees and shrubs for some other food sources.
 If you do not have those in your yard – they move on to another yard which would explain the lack of seeing them in those colder months.